The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

 What realistic outcomes look like

 If FODMAPs are playing a role, what you might see is modest improvement over 4 to 6 weeks: fewer flare days, less severity, easier recovery.
 What you probably won't see is dramatic clearing.
-The evidence base supports low-FODMAP as a symptom-management tool for IBS that might have downstream skin benefits for some people, not as a skin-clearing protocol.
+The evidence base supports low-FODMAP as a symptom-management tool for IBS that sometimes produces downstream skin benefits for a subset of people.
+It isn't a skin-clearing protocol in its own right.

 If your rosacea patterns strongly with meals and bloating, your response curve could be bigger because the SIBO link is stronger in that condition.
 For eczema or acne, expect more modest effects at best.